 Where can I get more information about the COVID‑19 vaccine for children?

-Information about COVID‑19 and the COVID‑19 vaccines may be updated as the pandemic evolves.
+Information about COVID‑19 and the COVID‑19 vaccines may be updated over time.
 It is important to turn to trusted medical experts to understand what's true and what's not.

 If you have questions about the COVID‑19 vaccine and your child's health, ask your child's health care provider for more information.
 You can also turn to trusted resources, such as the CDC website.